Rectal Bleeding (cont.)

 When bleeding occurs in a diverticulum located in the sigmoid colon, the bleeding tends to be bright red.
 When bleeding occurs in a diverticulum located in the right ascending colon, the bleeding may also be bright red if the bleeding is brisk; However, the color is more likely to be dark red, maroon, or, sometimes, even black (melena).

 Bleeding from diverticulosis is usually brief (it stops on its own).
 However, diverticular bleeding tends to recur.
 For example, a patient may experience several episodes of rectal bleeding from diverticula during the same hospitalization.
-Even after discharge from the hospital, approximately 25% of the patients who do not have the diverticula-containing part of their colon surgically removed will experience another episode of diverticular bleeding within 4-5 years.
+Even after discharge from the hospital, some patients who do not have the diverticula-containing part of their colon surgically removed will experience another episode of diverticular bleeding within 4-5 years.

 Viewers share their comments